Portland, Oregon: Transportation

 Portland is the only city in the United States that owns operating mainline steam locomotives, donated to the city in 1958 by the railroads that ran them.
 Spokane, Portland & Seattle 700 and the world-famous Southern Pacific 4449 can be seen several times a year pulling a special excursion train, either locally or on an extended trip.
 The "Holiday Express", pulled over the tracks of the Oregon Pacific Railroad on weekends in December, has become a Portland tradition over its several years running.
 These trains and others are operated by volunteers of the Oregon Rail Heritage Foundation, an amalgamation of rail preservation groups which collaborated on the finance and construction of the Oregon Rail Heritage Center, a permanent and publicly accessible home for the locomotives, which opened in 2012 adjacent to OMSI.

 In Portland, cycling is a significant mode of transportation.
 As the city has been particularly supportive of urban bicycling it now ranks highly among the most bicycle-friendly cities in the world.

-Bicycles accounted for 2.8% of commuting in 2021.
+Bicycles accounted for 3.2% of commuting in 2024.
 Bicycle commuting declined by 46% between 2016 and 2022 according to Portland Bureau of Transportation report.
 For its achievements in promoting cycling as an everyday means of transportation, Portland has been recognized by the League of American Bicyclists and other cycling organizations for its network of on-street bicycling facilities and other bicycle-friendly services, being one of only three U.S. cities to have earned a Platinum-level rating.
 A new bicycle-sharing system, Biketown, launched on July 19, 2016, with 100 stations in the city's central and eastside neighborhoods.

-Portland abolished the requirement for parking minimum as well as Minneapolis and Austin.
+Portland completely abolished the requirement for parking minimums in 2023.

 As of 2015, Portland is owed $32.4 million in unpaid parking citations due to the city government's refusal to collect more aggressively.

 Water

-The city's main source of drinking water is several reservoirs in the Bull Run Watershed, which consists of roughly 102 sqmi of forested land just west of Mount Hood.
-The city also operates 25 groundwater wells near the Columbia River in Northeast Portland, which supplements the cities water supply during the summer.
+Portland's drinking water comes from two sources: The Bull Run Watershed and the Columbia South Shore Well Field.
+Most the city's supply of water comes from the Bull Run Watershed, which consists of roughly 102 sqmi of forested land about 30 mi west of Mount Hood.
+The Columbia South Shore Well Field is a secondary water source that supplements the water supply during high-demand summer months and unexpected watershed events.
+The well field consists of 25 groundwater wells near the Columbia River in Northeast Portland.

+Water from the Bull Run Watershed is treated first at the Headworks Treatment Facility for disinfection, then at the Lusted Hill Treatment Facility for chlorination and pH and alkalinity adjustment.
+Water from the Columbia South Short Well Field is treated onsite.
+All of the water is then sent to the Powell Butte reservoirs: Two large, concrete reservoirs buried underground at Powell Butte Nature Park with a capacity of 50 million gallons of water each.
+Powell Butte feeds two other smaller reservoirs in Portland: The Washington Park Reservoir and the Kelly Butte Reservoir.